 Final Research Presentation: 10% of total grade.
-Thursday, Apr.4 during class.
+Wednesday, Nov.30 during class.

 Final research presentations will take place during our last class meeting of the term.
 You will need to prepare a short (5 min) PowerPoint (or similar graphical) presentation.
 This will cover your research questions, analysis, and preliminary interpretations as you have prepared them for your final paper.
-Basically, condense the text of your paper into 1.5 pages, and then craft roughly 4 slides to graphically illustrate your research.
-Upload your presentation to the folder on Avenue by 8pm, Wednesday Apr.3.
+Basically, condense the text of your paper into 1.5 pages, and then craft roughly 4 slides to graphically illustrate your research, using relevant images.
+Upload your presentation to the folder on Avenue by 8pm, Tuesday Nov.29.
 The goal of the presentations is to make you conversant in your own hard work!

-As a reminder: part of your Class Participation grade is providing feedback on the presentations of two of your peers.
+As a reminder: part of your Class Participation grade is providing feedback on the presentation of one of your peers.
 This feedback will help them (and you!) polish the final paper.